Separating twists and the Magnus representation of the Torelli group: Abstract

 \section{Abstract}

-The Magnus representation of the Torelli subgroup of the mapping class group of a surface is a homomorphism $r\co\mathcal{I}_{g,1}\to\GL_{2g}(\Z[H])$.
+The Magnus representation of the Torelli subgroup of the mapping class group of a surface is a homomorphism $r\co\mathcal{I}_{g,1}\to\GL_{2g}(\ZH)$.
 Here $H$ is the first homology group of the surface.
 This representation is not faithful; in particular, Suzuki previously described precisely when the commutator of two Dehn twists about separating curves is in $\ker r$.
-By examining the trace of the Magnus representation in greater detail, we generalize this result to determine when the commutator of two positive separating multitwists is in $\ker r$.
-We also show that the images of two positive separating multitwists under the Magnus representation either commute or generate a free group.
+Using the trace of the Magnus representation, we apply a new method of showing that two endomorphisms generate a free group to prove that the images of two positive separating multitwists under the Magnus representation either commute or generate a free group, and we characterize when each case occurs.